 Ottawa HVAC Specialists on Safe Ownership of a Gas-Heated Boiler

 Ownership of gas-powered heating systems isn’t a luxury—it’s a responsibility.
 This is especially true if you own a boiler.
 According to Ottawa HVAC experts, these heaters are still used in many homes across the country, and with proper maintenance, they can last for decades, continuing to provide heat and warmth year after year.
 At one point in history, these were a major cause of injuries and property destruction, owing to a poor understanding of engineering and lax safety regulations.
-Today, their safe operation is dependent on both superior construction and vigilant observance of basic safety principle.
+Today, their safe operation is dependent on both superior construction and vigilant observance of basic safety principles.
 So whether you already own one or you’re thinking of installing one, there are safety considerations to keep on top of.

 Proper safety begins the moment you decide to install a boiler in your home.
 Prior to installation, you must first register with the TSSA (Technical Standards and Safety Authority).
 A Design Registration application must be completed and submitted and approved.
 Additionally, once installed the unit must be inspected by a TSSA-certified contractor or technician (most reputable Ottawa HVAC retailers employ such technicians) before it can be put into operation.
 This inspection will be to ensure that the unit’s installation meets building codes and safety regulations, ensuring that the unit will operate both efficiently and safely.